hashicorp-forge/nomad-nodesim/README.md

 seen.
 Should provision a working Nomad cluster (in AWS us-west-2) to run `nodesim.nomad`.

+## Gotchas

+- Disable limits!
+Otherwise you won't scale far: https://developer.hashicorp.com/nomad/docs/configuration#limits
+- If Consul is running it may try to perform 1 health check per virtual node against the *real* nodes which... can get a little intense.

 ## Why?

 To simulate clusters orders of magnitude larger than the number of physical